 Action is an interface that abstracts an action (in other words, some function) from a visual component.
-It is particularly useful when the same action can be invoked from different visual components ((for example, from button and table context menu).
-In addition, this interface allows you to provide the action with additional properties, such as name, flags of accessibility and visibility, etc.
+It is particularly useful when the same action can be invoked from different visual components (for example, from button and table context menu).
+Action also defines some common properties, such as caption, keyboard shortcut, flags of accessibility and visibility, etc.

 Visual components associated with an action can be of two types:

-Action is linked to the component by the invocation of the
+An action is linked to the component by invoking the